ViViVidam/csci599_USC/README.md

 ./configure
 make
 ```

+# Notes
+- By default Master branch Contains approach - 2
+- Quota Server Branch Contains only approach - 1 discussed in the report.
+- The below configuration is mostly unchanged, but there are slightly new fields added please check py/conf_temp.txt
+  and accordingly use the required fields

 # Configuration
 Before launching the simulator, you may want to configure a few parameters in the configuration file located in Aequitas/py.